vtorrey206/PythonHome/README.md

 # PythonHome
-Attempt to replicate python home page
+Attempt to replicate a python page
+Created 8/25/2019
+Without Modularization